Joelle Berg · Biography

 I have also spent time with the Heikura Nui and Toareva Dance Companies.

 I was certified by the Conservatoire upon completion of the Complete Dance Degree Course.
-Furthermore, I was awarded a gold medal and the Complete Traditional Studies Diploma, which includes oratorical art (Orero), traditional percussion studies, choreographic art, and three years of theoretical education on Polynesian history and culture.
+Furthermore, I was awarded a gold medal and the Complete Traditional Studies Diploma, which includes oratorical art (Orero), traditional percussion studies, choreographic art, and three years of theoretical education on Polynesian history and culture. → 2019 See on Linked

-Apart from my dance school, I also take place in the art of choreography.
+A part from my dance school, I also take place in the art of choreography.
 I began working as a dance choreographer in 2001 with Rohotu Noanoa, a show created and produced by TEMAEVA.